 Hurricane Katrina killed 1838 in four states in 2005.
 A tsunami in 2004, which estimated to have released the energy of 23,000 Hiroshima-type atomic bombs (according to the U.S. Geological Survey), killed 230,000 people in fourteen countries.
 None of these disasters are limited to the Tribulation Period.

-View Two: the Four Horsemen will come in the Future
+View Two: The Four Horsemen Are Future

 Others would argue that John is talking primarily about the future.
-They believe that the four horsemen have not come yet.
+They believe that the four horsemen have NOT come yet.
 They would divide the Tribulation Period into two parts – the Tribulation and the Great Tribulation.

 The Four Horsemen and the Beginning of Birth Pangs would be the first half of the Tribulation Period.
 The Great Tribulation is the second half of the Tribulation.